fennadew/minor-vangogh/README.md

 Ryan arrives at the gogh museum.
 This was an impulsive idea.
 He doesn't feel like seeing everything and spending hours in the museum.
 However, he would like to have some more information about the paintings, so he gets a device for the mutimedia tour.
 He wants to find a suitable tour quickly with interesting topics that won't take too long.

 <b>Result</b><br>
 The user can choose from many themes.
 There are 14 in total.
 These are quite a few themes.
 By keeping the themes and information about the themes on one page, the user can quickly go through the themes.
-All they have to do is swip left or right to add or skip a theme.
+All they have to do is swipe left or right to add or skip a theme.
 The information can be folded in and out to better view the theme's image.
 The user can see how long the themes last and how long the tour lasts in total after adding the themes.
 He can look back at his selection or start the tour at any time.

+I was in charge of the swiping page.
+You can checkout the [code here]((https://github.com/fennadew/minor-vangogh/blob/master/src/components/Map.js)

 <b>User scenario tour</b><br>